Selecting an Anchor Rode

-All nylon rodes: Small boats often use anchor rodes made entirely of three-strand nylon because they are lightweight, inexpensive and, for boats without a windlass or anchor well, easier to stow than rodes with chain.
-Although all-nylon anchor rodes can be quite strong, they lack the chafe resistance of rodes with chain and are therefore not appropriate for extended use or for use in rough weather.
-As the rode for a lunch hook or spare anchor, however, an all-nylon rode functions quite well.
+All-Rope RodesMany small boats use anchor rodes made entirely of three-strand nylon line.
+This is because all-rope rodes are lightweight, inexpensive and easier to stow than rope-chain or all-chain rodes.
+Although all-rope rodes can be quite strong, they lack the chafe resistance of chain and are therefore not appropriate for anchoring near coral, among rocks or in anchorages with lots of surge and wave action.
+However, for smaller boats, as the rode for a "lunch hook" or other temporary anchoring in calm conditions, an all-rope rode can be a resonable choice.

-Combination Rodes: A good compromise between all nylon or all-chain rode is to use a short length of chain (6'-30') connected to the anchor, with a long length of three-strand nylon line connected to the chain.
-This combination satisfies nearly all requirements of a good anchor rode, except that it is not abrasion resistant over its entire length, and the weight of the chain is pretty ineffective in keeping the pull on the anchor horizontal; even a 15'knot wind will lift short lengths of chain off the bottom.
+One drawback of rope-chain anchor rodes is that they are not abrasion resistant over their entire length; and the weight of the chain is pretty ineffective in keeping the pull on the anchor horizontal.
+Even a 15 knot wind will lift short lengths of chain off the bottom.
 The primary function of chain is to handle the chafe from rough bottoms that would otherwise abrade the soft nylon line.
-Long scope (7:1) must be used to compensate for the lack of weight to keep the pull horizontal.
-Nylon is preferred for its elasticity.
-Its stretch reduces peak loads on the anchor and on your boat.
+Plenty of "scope" must be allowed to compensate for the lack of weight to keep the pull horizontal.
+Note: Scope is the ratio of the length of the rode payed out to the vertical distance from the bottom to the boat's gunnel.
+For example, where 7:1 scope is desired, a boat with three feet of freeboard anchoring in 10 feet of water would require a rode 91 feet long.

-Rope-to-chain spliced rodes: One drawback of the normal combination rode with nylon and galvanized chain is the interface between them consisting of a shackle and a galvanized thimble.
-While long-lasting, this connection is bulky and adds a shackle to the system which could possibly fail or lose its pin.
-Therefore, many boaters splice their nylon line directly to the last link of chain, a technique originally developed for self-tailing windlasses (see The West Advisor on Windlasses for more information).
+To overcome the drawback described above, many boaters splice their nylon line directly to the last link of chain, a technique originally developed for self-tailing windlasses (see The West Advisor on Windlasses for more information).
 This produces a very sleek rode which stows easily, passes through a chain pipe more easily than a splice/thimble, and which retains about 90% of the breaking strength of the line compared to new line.

-All chain rodes: Larger boats with windlasses generally use all chain rode.
+Larger boats with windlasses frequently have an all-chain rode.
 This reduces the need for long scope (except in shallow water) because the chain is heavy and lies on the bottom until severe conditions are encountered, when more scope may be required.
 Since chain has very little elasticity, care should be taken to prevent the chain from becoming "bar tight" in high winds by using a snubber made of nylon line.
 The drawbacks to all-chain rode are weight, expense, and the need for a windlass.
-A windlass and all-chain rode may add 300 to 600lb. in the bow and can adversely affect the performance of your boat.
-Owners of modern, lightweight cruising boats are probably unwilling to suffer the reduced speed and increased pitching caused by this extra weight.
+A windlass and all-chain rode may add 300 to 600 pounds in the bow and can adversely affect the performance of your boat.
+Many owners of modern, lightweight cruising boats are not willing to suffer the reduced speed and increased pitching caused by this extra weight.

 A logical compromise: Because we feel strongly that a decent length of chain is critical for effective anchoring, and because we also like boats that perform well, we offer the following suggestion: Use 60'–100' of high-test chain spliced to 250' of 3-strand nylon line.This combination provides sufficient chain to ward off bottom abrasion, and in shallow anchorages, you may not even need to pay out nylon.
 It is reasonably light (as little as 65 lb.) and tremendously strong.